Rajab

 Rajab (رَجَب) is the seventh month of the Islamic calendar.
 The lexical definition of the classical Arabic verb rajaba is "to respect", which could also mean "be awe or be in fear", of which Rajab is a derivative.

 This month is regarded as one of the four sacred months (including Muharram, Dhu al-Qadah and Dhu al-Hijjah) in Islam in which battles are prohibited.
 The pre-Islamic Arabs also considered warfare to be blasphemous during these four months.

-Muslims believe Rajab is the month in which ‘Alī ibn Abī Tālib, the fourth Rashidun caliph, was born.
+Muslims believe Rajab is the month in which ‘Alī ibn Abī Tālib, the first Shia Imam and the fourth Rashidun caliph, was born.

 Rajab is also the month during which Isra and Mi'raj (Muhammad's journey from Mecca to Jerusalem and then through the seven Heavens) took place.

 Rajab and Shaʿbān are a prelude to the holy month of Ramaḍān.

-Description
+Name

 The word "Rajab" came from rajūb (رجوب), the sense of veneration or glorification, and Rajab was also formerly called Mudhar because the tribe of Mudhar did not change it but rather expected its time to be different than the rest of the Arabs, who changed and altered the months according to the state of war.

 The name of Rajab literally means respected, regarded, and admired.
 It seems that the word is originally a Semitic one.
 There are two important events during the month, namely the birthday of Ali ibn Abi Talib and Muhammad's first revelation in Shia tradition.
-Also, war is forbidden during Rajab.
 There are other names for the month, such as Rajab Al-Morrajjab, Rajab Al-Asab, and Rajab Sharif.

-For Shia
+The 27th of Rajab

-The Shi'a believe that the month has many virtues.
-According to some narrations, Rajab belongs to Ali, while Shaban is for Muhammad.
-Musa al-Kadhim (the seventh Shia imam) narrated that Rajab is like a river in heaven that is whiter and sweeter than honey.
+The 27th of Rajab is traditionally associated in parts of the Muslim world with the Israʾ and Miʿraj, the night journey and ascension of the Prophet Muhammad.
+Classical Islamic sources, including hadith collections and early historical works such as those of al-Ṭabarī, record accounts of the event, though they differ regarding its exact date.
+Many Muslim communities observe the 27th of Rajab with prayers, sermons, or devotional gatherings, but scholars note that there is no consensus in early Islamic tradition that the event occurred specifically on this day.
+While both Sunni and Shia scholars affirm the occurrence of the Israʾ and Miʿraj, not all agree on its precise timing, with some considering the 27th of Rajab a later popular attribution rather than a firmly established date.